bossnec/Hello-DICEPlus-for-Unity/README.md

 Hello DICE+ for Unity
 ======================

-Example showing how to use the Unity wrapper.
+Example showing how to use the Unity wrapper with DICE+.

 # Warning
 To make this example work with DICE+ you will need to add the Unity wrapper to this project.
 You can find the latest version on the developer site, which is at the following URL http://developers.dicepl.us